 Some people found patterns when looking at odd and even numbers in the table.
 For example, George from Summerswood Primary found that the first line (for the one times table) has alternating odd and even numbers, whilst the second line has all even numbers.
 For the three times table, the numbers are alternating odd and even and for the four times table, all numbers are even.
 This pattern repeats itself ...

-He noticed this general rule: when multiplying two odd numbers, the units are always odd.
+He noticed this general rule: when multiplying two odd numbers, the ones are always odd.
 You only get an even number if you multiply by an even number.
 So, to get an even number for an answer, an even number must be involved in the multiplication.

 Using this rule he reasoned:In the times tables of even numbers all the answers are even numbers, because an even number is always involved.
 In the times tables of odd numbers, only half the answers are odd numbers and the other half even numbers.
-This is because you only mulitply the odd number by an even number half of the time.
+This is because you only multiply the odd number by an even number half of the time.

 As we have seen, we can find patterns just by looking at the numbers in the tables.
 Also, we can try to find further patterns by adding, subtracting, multiplying and dividing various sets of numbers.

 Luke from Tudhow Grange and a student from Devagiri CMI Public School looked at patterns found when adding numbers.
 The student from India found complements of ten in the table (complements are numbers that go together in some way).
-He noticed:For each of the times tables, the units place starts with its own respective number and ends with its complement of $10$.
+He noticed:For each of the times tables, the ones place starts with its own respective number and ends with its complement of $10$.
 For example, let us consider the one times table.
 This table starts with $1$, and ends in $9$, and $1+9= 10$.
 So, $1$ and $9$ are complements of ten.
 This pattern extends further.

 This pattern is seen for all of the times tables.
 Try this for yourself, by looking along the rows of the different times tables.
 Now look at the columns.
 Do you see the same complements of tens?